JakobGM/astrality/docs/modules.rst

 There are two types of places where you can define your modules:

-Directly in ``$ASTRALITY_CONFIG_HOME/astrality.yml``:
+Directly in ``$ASTRALITY_CONFIG_HOME/modules.yml``:
     Useful if you don't have too many modules, and you want to keep everything easily accessible in one file.

-In a file named ``config.yml`` within a :ref:`modules directory <modules_directory>`:
+In a file named ``modules.yml`` within a :ref:`modules directory <modules_directory>`:
     Useful if you have lots of modules, and want to separate them into separate directories with common responsibilities.

-    See the :ref:`documentation <modules_external_modules>` for external modules for how to define modules this way.
+    See the :ref:`documentation <modules_external_modules>` for external
+    modules for how to define modules this way.

-    You can use templating features in ``config.yml``, since they are compiled at startup, after having parsed ``astrality.yml``.
+    You can use templating features in ``modules.yml``, since they are compiled at startup with all context values defined in all ``context.yml`` files.
-    All context values defined in ``astrality.yml`` are therefore available in ``config.yml``, allowing configuration of module behaviour.

 .. hint::
     A useful configuration structure is to define modules with "global responsibilities" in ``astrality.yml``, and group the remaining modules in seperate module directories by their categorical responsibilites (for example "terminals").

     Here "global responsibility" means having the responsibility to satisfy the dependecies of several other modules, such as defining context values used in several templates, creating directories, or installing common dependencies.

 Module definition syntax
 ------------------------
-Modules are formated as *dictionaries* placed at the root indentation level, and **must** be named ``module/*``.
+Modules are formated as separate *dictionaries* placed at the root indentation level of "modules.yml".
+The key used will become the module name.
-Choose ``*`` to be whatever you want to name your module.

 The simplest module, with no specific behaviour, is:

 .. code-block:: yaml

-    module/test_module:
-        ... contents of module ...
+    # Source: $ASTRALITY_CONFIG_HOME/modules.yml

+    my_module:
+        enabled: true

 Astrality skips parsing any modules which contain the option :code:`enabled: false`.
 The default value of ``enabled`` is ``true``, so you do not have to specify it.